 Registering a mortgage over movable assets under the Pledge Law would make the security effective against third parties and priority would be determined from the date of registration, unless the parties agree otherwise.
 For example, an earlier accounts pledge will be overridden by a later competing pledge which is registered in the Emirates Register.
 For this reason, lenders with unregistered security documents (which can be registered under the Pledge Law) should register the same in the Security Register.

 The creation, registration and enforcement of various types of securities such as pledges, mortgages over real estate and chattels, assignments and guarantees are determined by provisions contained in both federal (UAE) and local emirate laws.

 At the emirate level, each emirate has its own practices and procedures, the most developed of which are in the emirate of Dubai.
-For example, several Dubai laws have been enacted with regard to the creation, registration and enforcement of real estate in Dubai (which provisions are not applicable in the other UAE emirates).
+For example, several Dubai laws have been enacted with regard to the creation, registration and enforcement of real estate in Dubai (such provisions are not applicable in the other UAE emirates).
 The various free zones in the UAE, including the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Market (ADGM), have specific laws, rules and practices applicable in the relative free zone.
 Under UAE law, security can only be created over assets that are in existence or can be clearly identified at the time of creating the security.
 Accordingly, it is not possible to create a floating charge over assets.
-The closest security to a floating charge is a commercial or business mortgage over the business assets of a UAE company which can be registered with the Department of Economic Development in the respective Emirate.
+The closest security to a floating charge is a commercial or business mortgage over the business assets of a UAE company which can be registered with the Department of Economic Development in the respective emirate.
 It is not possible to assign future unidentified receivables as security, but receivables from an existing and identifiable source may be assigned.
 The UAE does not have a uniform real property law.

 Each emirate has its own laws in relation to real property.
 In Dubai, a freehold interest can be mortgaged and the security registered with the Dubai Land Department.
-However, the mortgagee can only be a bank licensed with the UAE Central Bank.
+However, the mortgagee can only be a bank licensed with the Central Bank.
 Dubai also has special laws allowing enforcement of land mortgages.
-Emirates such as Sharjah restrict foreign ownership to certain Arab nationalities.
-Dubai allows foreign ownership in certain designated zones while Abu Dhabi only permits certain nationalities to own freehold land (nationals of the GCC states are allowed to own full freehold title) in designated zones.
-Abu Dhabi has yet to implement the necessary procedures to complete mortgage registration formalities in the designated zones.
-Therefore, in order to verify whether there are any existing mortgages over properties in the designated zones, enquiries must be made with the developer.
-However, the accuracy of such enquiries will solely depend on the accuracy of the developer’s records.
 The UAE has a number of commercial registers where security interests may be recorded depending on the type of asset or entity against which the charge is recorded.
 There is no system to search for a registered charge over an asset or against any person or entity.
 Furthermore, the authorities do not allow general public searches of the available register and such information is only provided to the grantor of the charge.

 With regard to enforcement, a suit in the relevant court in the UAE has to be filed and a UAE court order obtained.
-The relevant court procedures will be applicable with regard to the filing of a complaint, defence and other pleadings, documents in support and compliance will be required with any orders made by the court with regard to time limits, the appointment of an expert to investigate questions of fact and other relevant procedures.
-The court must be satisfied that all relevant requirements contained in the security document and/or the relevant laws have been complied with (for example, the serving of relevant notices) by the party seeking enforcement.
-Although remedies are available in principle, enforcement in practice can sometimes take a long time and court decisions can be unpredictable, especially since the UAE does not have the concept of binding precedent.
+The court must be satisfied that all relevant requirements contained in the security document and/or the relevant laws have been complied by the party seeking enforcement.
+Although remedies are available in principle, enforcement in practice can sometimes take a long time and court decisions can be unpredictable, especially since the UAE does not adhere to the concept of binding precedent.
 Furthermore, all proceedings before UAE courts are conducted in Arabic and all evidence must be translated to Arabic.
 There is also no oral advocacy in civil matters and all submissions are made in writing.

-In practice, however, if an agreement with a foreign governing law provision is presented to a court in the UAE for interpretation or enforcement, such a court may well apply UAE law, regardless of any contrary choice of law by the parties, unless however a party insists that a foreign governing law provision be applied.
-In such instances, the foreign governing law will have to be established as a matter of fact.
+In practice, however, if an agreement with a foreign governing law provision is presented to a court in the UAE for interpretation or enforcement, the court may well apply UAE law regardless of any contrary choice of law by the parties.
+In circumstances where the court agrees to apply the foreign governing law, the applicable provisions of the foreign governing law will have to be established as a matter of fact.

 With regard to waiver of immunity, the doctrine of sovereign immunity does not expressly apply under UAE law.
 Foreign governments are therefore not immune from being the subject of a lawsuit in the UAE.

-Enforcement of foreign judgments in the UAE is governed by the Cabinet Resolution No 57 of 2018 on the regulations of Federal Law 11 of 1992 (as amended) (Civil Procedure Law).
-Article 235 thereof provides that a foreign judgment or order will be enforced in the UAE only if the country issuing such judgment or order will enforce a judgment or order delivered by the courts of the UAE.
+Enforcement of foreign judgments in the UAE is governed by the Cabinet Resolution No 57 of 2018 on the regulations of Federal Law 11 of 1992 (the Cabinet Resolution).
+The Cabinet Resolution provides that a foreign judgment or order will be enforced in the UAE only if the country issuing such a judgment or order will enforce a judgment or order delivered by the courts of the UAE.
 In practice, this requirement for reciprocity is interpreted by the courts of the UAE as requiring a treaty for such enforcement.
 The UAE Federal Supreme Court has also held that a foreign judgment or order can be enforced in the UAE even without a treaty if it can be established that UAE court judgments have or can be enforced in the state in which the foreign judgment was issued.
-Article 235 also provides for some prerequisites for the enforcement of a foreign judgment.
-Such conditions include that the UAE courts did not have jurisdiction to deal with the matter, that the foreign court which delivered the decision was authorised to do and did so in accordance with law, that the litigating parties were summoned to attend and were properly represented, and that the judgment of the foreign court does not conflict with a decision of the state courts, and does not breach morals or public order.
+The law also provides for some prerequisites for the enforcement of a foreign judgment.
+Such conditions include that the UAE courts did not have jurisdiction to deal with the matter, that the foreign court which delivered the decision was authorised to do so and did so in accordance with law, that the litigating parties were summoned to attend and were properly represented, and that the judgment of the foreign court does not conflict with a decision of the state courts and does not breach morals or public order.

 With regard to enforcement of foreign arbitral awards, the UAE is a party to several international treaties and conventions regarding the recognition and enforcement of arbitral awards.
 These include: the 1958 Convention on the Recognition and Enforcement of Foreign Arbitral Awards (New York Convention); the Riyadh Convention on Judicial Co-operation between States of the Arab League; the GCC Convention for the Execution of Judgments, Delegations and Judicial Notifications; and the ICSID Convention on the Settlement of Investment Disputes between States and Nationals of Other States (1965).

-With respect to the enforcement of foreign arbitral awards, Article 24(1)(c) of the DIFC Court Law provides that DIFC courts may ratify a recognised arbitral award.
-That is confirmed in Article 42(1) of the DIFC Arbitration Law of 2008, regarding “Recognition and enforcement of awards”, which provides that an arbitral award shall be binding on DIFC courts irrespective of the jurisdiction in which it was made.
-However, Article 44 provides various “Grounds for refusing recognition or enforcement” of an arbitral award; these include, for instance, that the decision was not valid under the law governing the arbitration, one of the parties was not given proper notice, the arbitral procedure was not in accordance with the agreement of the parties, or enforcement of the award would be contrary to the public policy of the UAE.
+With respect to the enforcement of foreign arbitral awards through the DIFC, Article 24(1)(c) of the DIFC Court Law provides that DIFC courts may ratify a recognised arbitral award.
+That is confirmed in Article 42(1) of the DIFC Arbitration Law of 2008 regarding “Recognition and enforcement of awards”, which provides that an arbitral award shall be binding on DIFC courts irrespective of the jurisdiction in which it was made.
+However, Article 44 provides various “Grounds for refusing recognition or enforcement” of an arbitral award; these include, for instance, that the decision was not valid under the law governing the arbitration, one of the parties was not given proper notice, the arbitral procedure was not in accordance with the agreement of the parties or enforcement of the award would be contrary to the public policy of the UAE.

-The ability and willingness of DIFC courts to enforce foreign arbitral awards was confirmed in the two recent cases of Banyan Tree v Meydan Group LLC (Case No ARB 003-2013) and (1) Egan (2) Eggert v (1) Eava (2) Efa (Case No ARB 002-2013).
+The ability and willingness of DIFC courts to enforce foreign arbitral awards was confirmed in the two recent cases.

 The debtor must apply to the court for the preventive composition by submitting an application containing information relating to: its economic and financial position, details of its movable and immovable properties, employees and creditors, and cash flow and profit and loss projections for the 12 months following the date of application.